 - Believ landing a significant £300m.

-- A colossal £600m financing round for IONITY
+- A colossal £600m financing round for IONITY.

 - And Osprey Charging Network securing £110m investment.